department-of-veterans-affairs/va.gov-team/products/identity-personalization/direct-deposit/edu-direct-deposit/design/edu-dd-discovery.md

 Users who want to initiate or manage direct deposit of their EDU payments must sign into eBenefits using a Premium DSLogon.
 Users who begin their path on VA.gov will be redirected to an eBenefits content page.

 #### VA Form 29-0309
 There is a paper form to enroll in direct deposit, or change direct deposit information.
 VA Form 29-0309 is a simple one-page form that has two sections: contact and identifying info, and banking inof.
 It also includes a checkbox for the user to indicate participation in VAMatic.
+There is some indictation that direct depost information is embedded in other VA.gov forms, such as the 526EZ.

 [VA Form 29-0309 Direct Deposit Enrollment/Change](https://www.vba.va.gov/pubs/forms/VBA-29-0309-ARE.pdf)